 Being that OFJ is stating that you get inbound calls, that could mean you will get phone calls from whom, maybe surveys where you would complete a survey over the telephone.

-I’m not saying that is what you would be doing, but it sure seems like it being that not much was stated in regards to inbound calls.
+I’m not saying that is what you would be doing, but it sure seems like it is because not much was stated in regards to inbound calls.

-As for offers, in OFJ affiliates dashboard, you get credited $25 for completing your first offer.
+As for offers, in the OFJ affiliates dashboard, you get credited $25 for completing your first offer.

 Why Am I Expressing Completing Offers?

 Well, from what I gathered online, to get certified is by you paying $25 for that MyPcBackup.

 Okay, that is an offer that you just completed if you get certified.

 I feel they are being a little deceptive about that certification process because you can’t continue unless you pay the fee.